-If Mozilla Firefox is marked as unsanctioned in Microsoft Defender for Cloud Apps, the next step is cleanup of existing Firefox installs on managed devices.
+When Mozilla Firefox is marked as unsanctioned in our environment, my next move is to clean up existing installs across all managed devices.

-- Detection: Find all Firefox installations (registry, Program Files, user profiles)
+- Detection: Finds Firefox in the registry, Program Files, and user profiles.

-- Remediation: Remove everything - processes, files, shortcuts, services, scheduled tasks
+- Remediation: Wipes everything—processes, files, shortcuts, services, and scheduled tasks.

 $findings = @()